But while he was still a long way off, his father saw him and was filled with compassion for him.

 In the mid 1990s, Don Prys, my brother-in-law, encouraged me to read The Return of The Prodigal Son: A Story of Homecoming by Henri Nouwen.
 I was fascinated and inspired by Nouwen's personal and introspective style, placing himself in the place of not only the younger son, but also the elder son and the father.
 About the same time I became aware of the serigraphs of John August Swanson; the colors and themes and the precise nature of the silk screening process intrigued me.
 Swanson's first serigraph of the Prodigal Son from 1984 was the first piece of art inspired by the parable that I collected.

 That was the start; I was hooked!
-From the days of Edgar Boevé's art history course at Calvin College, I was fascinated by artists and their amazing God-given talents; and now I had a theme to build a collection around: forgiveness as illustrated by the parable of the Prodigal Son.
+From the days of Edgar Boevé's art history course at Calvin University, I was fascinated by artists and their amazing God-given talents; and now I had a theme to build a collection around: forgiveness as illustrated by the parable of the Prodigal Son.
 I first looked at the old masters like Rembrandt for their interpretation of the parable.
 I found that they were not only fascinated by the parable but also that much of their work was autobiographical.
 With Mary's blessing, we acquired Rembrandt's etching of the Prodigal Son and Tissot's five etchings entitled The Prodigal Son in Modern Life.

 "My son," the father said, "you are always with me, and everything I have is yours."